 #2: Your Performance has Drastically Decreased

-You’re hitting the gym and you just can’t access the same gear you used to.
-You’re frustrated, sore and wondering what happened!
+You’re hitting the gym, and you can’t access the same gear you used to.
+You’re frustrated, sore, and wondering what happened!

 Reducing calories over time to achieve weight loss goals can be done while keeping your performance goals a top priority, especially if you’re new to resistance training or have more weight to lose.